 3.2.1 Effect of Different Rates of Lime on Available Phosphorus

 In Figure 8, there were significant differences in the available P contents among different lime application rates at P <0.01.
 During the monsoon season, L3 had the highest available P content (15.87mg kg−1), followed by L2 (13.77 mg kg−1), L1 (10.57 mg kg−1), and L0 (9.53 mg kg−1), respectively.
 However, it gave lower P availability in the next season than L2 (3 ton ha-1).
 In the post-monsoon season, L2 produced the maximum P availability content (14.38 mg kg−1), followed by L2 (13.06 mg kg−1), L1 (10.83 mg kg−1) and L0 (10.86 mg kg−1), respectively.
 Lime, when applied in the soil reacts with water, leading to the production of OH- ions and Ca2+ ions, which displace H+ and Al3+ ions from soil adsorption sites, increasing soil pH (Kisinyo et al., 2012).
-This is in agreement with Omogbohu Anetor,& Akinkunmi Akinrinde,(2007) who indicated that lime increased pH.
+This is in agreement with Omogbohu & Akinkunmi (2007) who indicated that lime increased pH.
 The overall beneficial effect of liming on available phosphorus appears to be associated with the reduction of exchangeable aluminum content (Singh & Singh, 2022).
 The soil available P at sites was lower in the control treatment when compared to all levels of lime additions

 3.2.2 Effect of Split Phosphorus Application on Available Phosphorus

 According to split P application practices, there was no significant difference in available P content in the monsoon season.
 During the post-monsoon season, split P application P2 (50% at the basal stage and 50% at the V2 stage) treatment is highly significant different in available P concentration than other applications (Fig.10).
 The highest available P was obtained from P2(50% at the basal stage and 50% at the V2 stage) treatment highly statistically significant different from other treatments.
 Numerically, P2 showed the maximum P availability content (13.29,12.93 mg kg−1), followed by P1(12.09,12.51 mg kg−1) and P3 (11.91,11.39 mg kg−1) in both seasons, respectively.
 The result of available P in that soil was related to low available P levels related to soil pH.
-The possible reason for the high available P rate was that the soil in the study area was observed to split applications can improve phosphorus use by synchronizing P availability with crop demand, thus reducing loss and improving uptake (Rose,Liu & Wissuwa, 2013).
+The possible reason for the high available P rate was that the soil in the study area was observed to split applications can improve phosphorus use by synchronizing P availability with crop demand, thus reducing loss and improving uptake (Rose et al., 2013).

 3.2.3 Effect of Combined Application of Lime and Split Phosphorus Application on Available Phosphorus

 The combined application of lime and split P application increased the soil available P. In the monsoon season, the highest available P concentration was recorded from L3P2, which was followed by L2P2.
 During the post-monsoon season, these higher rates of combination point out reduced the P availability.
 In the combination of L2P2 produced the highest available P concentration was recorded from which was followed by L3P2.
-The observed increment in available P was probably related to the decrease in reactive Al+3 and also to an increase in surface negative charge resulting from the increased soil pH (Johan, Ahmed, Omar & Hasbullah, 2021).
+The observed increment in available P was probably related to the decrease in reactive Al+3 and also to an increase in surface negative charge resulting from the increased soil pH (Johan et al., 2021).
 The increase in soil available P is perhaps due to the combined effect of the active component of lime in releasing fixed and precipitated P by correcting the pH (Kisinyo et al., 2014).

 Table 2.
-Effects of lime and phosphorus split-application rates on number of pods plant1, number of seeds pod-1, 100 seed weight, and seed yield during monsoon sesson, 2024
+Effects of lime and phosphorus split-application rates on number of pods plant1, number of seeds pod-1, 100 seed weight, and seed yield during monsoon season, 2024